-In image-image ReID, part-based and interpretable methods have been extensively explored~\cite{alehdaghi2025beyond,heritier2025exam}.
-In contrast, interpretability in TI-ReID remains underdeveloped.
+Although part-based and interpretable methods have been extensively explored in image-to-image ReID,~\cite{alehdaghi2025beyond,heritier2025exam}, interpretability in TI-ReID remains underdeveloped.
 Recent methods like PLOT~\cite{park2024plot} and DiCo~\cite{kim2026dico} inherit slot-attention mechanisms~\cite{locatello2020object} to produce attention visualizations.
 However, these explanations remain largely qualitative and rely on a fixed number of slots to represent activated regions.
-Using a predefined number of slots introduces structural limitations: the explanatory capacity becomes dependent on the number of slots, potentially merging multiple semantic regions into one.
+Using a predefined number of slots introduces structural limitations: the capacity to interpret depends on the number of slots, potentially merging multiple semantic regions into one.
 Increasing the number of slots may improve granularity, but leads to parameter growth that increases computational cost.
 Beyond architectural limitations, state-of-the-art TI-ReID interpretability methods are evaluated almost exclusively through qualitative visualizations.
 While attention maps can appear intuitive, they do not provide a measurable notion of whether the highlighted regions are causally responsible for the retrieval decision.
 No quantitative mechanism exists to verify that an explanation faithfully reflects the model’s reasoning or merely correlates with it.